TheShyamTripathi/Hackerrank_problem_solving_solutions/README.md

 # HackerRank Problem Solving Solutions

 This repository contains solutions to various HackerRank problem-solving challenges.
 The solutions are implemented in C and Python by Shyam Tripathi.
+The main purpose of creating this repo is remind the code whenever it is necessary.

 ## Table of Contents